-As landlords most of us know the pain of having bad tenants and the process and legal actions that sometimes have to be taken when dealing with them.
-We know what to do when we have a bad tenant but what about when we have a good tenant that we want to keep?
-All landlords hope for a dream tenant to come along, therefore, it simply makes sense to reward the good ones we currently have to keep them happily paying rent each month and treating your property with respect.
+As landlords, most of us know the pain of having bad tenants and the process and legal actions that sometimes have to be taken when dealing with them.
+We know what to do when we have a bad tenant but what about when you have a good tenant you want to keep?
+All landlords hope for a dream tenant to come along, therefore, it simply makes sense to reward the good ones you may currently have, and to try to keep them happily paying rent each month and treating your property with respect.
 Responding quickly to maintenance requests or tenant complaints, creating an atmosphere of community within a residency, and rewarding your tenants for rule-abiding behavior all can decrease tenant turnover, and ensure that your great tenants are there to stay.

-Rental bonuses and deductions
+Rental Bonuses and Deductions

 Flooring, appliance, etc. replacement

 Good tenants can sometimes be hard to find, so when you get them, do what you can to hold on to them.
-Keeping those good tenants plays a huge roll when analyzing the profitability of a real estate business.
-Finding new tenants can be expensive; having a house vacant, repairs, and marketing are all expenses that can make a profitable rental turn into an expensive burden.
+Keeping those good tenants plays a huge role when analyzing the profitability of a real estate business.
+Finding new tenants can be expensive; having a house vacant, repairs and marketing are all expenses that can make a profitable rental turn into an expensive burden.